Last updated: 21 June 2026

 the total amount payable.

-The final checkout button or equivalent action will make clear that submitting the order creates an obligation to pay.
+The final checkout button is labelled Pay now, or uses another expression that clearly indicates an obligation to pay.

 -